Intrusion on seclusion: Elements

-There is no requirement that the defendant disclosed any facts about the plaintiff, as in a public disclosure claim.
+There is no requirement that the defendant disclosed any facts about the plaintiff, as in a public disclosure claim, or even that the defendant obtained any private information about the plaintiff at all.
 Liability attaches to the intrusion itself.

 Intent

 Someone "commits an intentional intrusion only if he believes, or is substantially certain, that he lacks the necessary legal or personal permission to commit the intrusive act."

 For example, the Veterans Administration did not intrude on a patient's seclusion when it believed that it had the patient's consent to disclose his medical records.

 The intent element is subjective, based on what the defendant actually knew or believed about whether it had consent or legal permission, whereas the offensiveness element is judged under an objective standard, based on whether a reasonable person would consider the intrusion to be highly offensive.

 Seclusion

 In order to intrude on someone's seclusion, the person must have a "legitimate expectation of privacy" in the physical place or personal affairs intruded upon.

 To be successful, a plaintiff "must show the defendant penetrated some zone of physical or sensory privacy" or "obtained unwanted access to data" in which the plaintiff had "an objectively reasonable expectation of seclusion or solitude in the place, conversation or data source."

 For example, a delicatessen employee told co-workers that she had a staph infection.
 The co-workers then informed their manager, who contacted the employee's doctor to determine if she actually had a staph infection, because employees in Arkansas with a communicable disease are forbidden from working in the food preparation industry.

 The employee with the staph infection sued her employer, the deli, for intruding on her private affairs.
 The court held that the deli manager had not intruded upon the worker's private affairs because the worker had made her staph infection public by telling her two co-workers about it.